Jonathan Papelbon: Early life

 Jonathan Robert Papelbon was born on November 23, 1980, in Baton Rouge, Louisiana.
-He was the oldest son of three to John, a staff sergeant in the United States Army, and Sheila, a corporate trust banker.
+He is the oldest son of three to John, a staff sergeant in the United States Army, and Sheila, a corporate trust banker.
 In college, Sheila had been a pitcher for the softball team at Louisiana State University, and all of her children grew up to become baseball pitchers.
 Papelbon attended Bishop Kenny High School in Jacksonville, Florida, where he was a standout first baseman for the school baseball team.
 He was named All-City for three consecutive years, and during his senior year in 1999, Papelbon batted .336 with five home runs and 27 runs batted in (RBI).
 He pitched only occasionally, but threw two no-hitters that same year.

 College career

 In his senior year of high school, Papelbon committed to play college baseball for Mississippi State University.